Streamline Your Design Management with BIM Collaborate Pro | Autodesk

 Closely monitor project progress and stay on track.

-Track shared design information and project schedules, save time and stay on budget with standardised workflows and project templates.
+Track shared design information and project schedules, save time, and stay on budget with standardized workflows and project templates.

-Gain centralised access to project communications and documentation from internal and external teams within a common data environment.
+Gain centralized access to project communications and documentation from internal and external teams within a common data environment.

 Project activity tracking

-View dates and contents of shared designs, managing data exchange on multidisciplinary projects.
+View dates and contents of shared designs, managing data exchange on multidiscipline projects.

 Correspondence

-Create, import, manage and share project communications in a centralised source of truth.
+Create, import, manage, and share project communications in a centralized source of truth.

 Templates

-Initiate projects faster with customisable templates based on client and business needs.
+Initiate projects faster with customizable templates based on client and business needs.

 ISO 19650 and custom file naming standards